hovancik/stretchly/README.md

 ## Install

-There are not any installers, yet.
+There are not any installers or executables, yet, but you can create one by running `npm run pack` or `npm run dist` after  `npm install`.

+## Running from source

 To run app you will need [nodejs](https://nodejs.org/).
 Clone the repo, run `npm install` and then simply do `npm run` to start *strechly*.

 It should run on any electron supported platform.
-Tested on OS X and Ubuntu Linux.
+Tested on OS X, Windows and Ubuntu Linux.

 ### Linux note
 Please see http://electron.atom.io/docs/api/tray/ for Electron's Tray Linux specifics.
 Having `libappindicator1` installed should be enough for *strechly*.